undergrad-partner-school

 Financial Aid

-Grants, loans, scholarships, work-study programs: these are all types of financial help for students.
-If you wish to find out more about need-based and non-need-based aid at Central Oregon Community College, here are some recent data you should take into consideration.
+Getting some financial aid in forms of grants, loans, scholarships or work-study programs can be crucial for completing your studies.
+If you want to find out more about need-based and non-need-based aid at Central Oregon Community College, here are some recent data you should take into consideration.

-The most recent records show that 297 freshmen received some sort of financial help.
+According to the most recent data, 297 freshmen were awarded financial aid.
 Students of this school received an average of $11,591 in financial help.

 Need-based

-There were 417 students who got need-based financial aid of any kind.
+417 students were designated some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Central Oregon Community College isn't available to international students.
-The total number of students (including freshmen) who were determined to have financial need ended up being 549.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $2,860,666, and state $2,048,035.
+The overall number of students (including freshmen) who were determined to have financial need was found to be 549.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $2,860,666, and state $2,048,035.

 $2,100